-3. (New section) a.
-In proposing a rule for adoption, the agency involved shall issue a racial and ethnic impact statement setting forth the nature and extent of the impact of the proposed rule on pretrial detention, sentencing, probation, or parole policies concerning adults and juveniles in this State and how the rule would affect racial and ethnic minorities 2, correctional facilities and services for racial and ethnic minorities, and the adjudication of criminal and juvenile justice matters involving racial and ethnic minorities.
-This statement shall be included in the notice of a proposed rule as required by subsection (a) of section 4 of P.L.1968, c.410 (C.52:14B-4).

-- b.
-During the public comment period on the proposed rule, the Criminal Sentencing and Disposition Commission established pursuant to P.L.2009, c.81 (C.2C:48A-1 et seq.) shall review the rule proposal to determine its impact on this State's pretrial detention, sentencing, probation, or parole policies [in this State]

-concerning adults and juveniles and how the rule would affect racial and ethnic minorities , correctional facilities and services for racial and ethnic minorities, and the adjudication of criminal and juvenile justice matters involving racial and ethnic minorities. - c.
-If the commission determines that the proposed rule may have a significant adverse impact on racial and ethnic minorities , correctional facilities and services for racial and ethnic minorities, or the adjudication of criminal and juvenile justice matters involving racial and ethnic minorities, and the commission notifies the relevant agency of that determination during the public comment period on the proposed rule, the agency shall consult with the commission prior to the adoption of the rule.
+- 3. (New section) 3[a.]3 In proposing a rule for adoption, the agency involved shall issue a racial and ethnic 3community criminal justice and public safety3 impact statement setting forth 3[the nature and extent of the impact of whether the proposed rule will have an impact3 on pretrial detention, sentencing, probation, or parole policies 2concerning adults and juveniles 2 in this State and 3, if so, 3 how the rule would affect racial and ethnic minorities 2, 3including whether it is likely to have a disproportionate or unique impact on the racial and ethnic communities in the State and the rationale for the proposed rule having an identifiable impact on racial and ethnic persons in this State, and any anticipated impact upon3 correctional facilities and services for racial and ethnic minorities, 3[and]3 the adjudication of criminal and juvenile justice matters involving racial and ethnic minorities2, and public safety in racial and ethnic communities and the victims and potential victims in those communities3.
+This statement shall be included in the notice of a proposed rule as required by subsection (a) of section 4 of P.L.1968, c.410 (C.52:14B-4). - Tb.
+During the public comment period on the proposed rule, the Criminal Sentencing and Disposition Commission established pursuant to P.L.2009, c.81 (C.2C:48A-1 et seq.) shall review the rule proposal to determine its impact on this State's pretrial detention, sentencing, probation, or parole policies 1 [in this State] 1 2 concerning adults and juveniles 2 and how the rule would affect racial and ethnic minorities 2, correctional facilities and services for racial and ethnic minorities, and the adjudication of criminal and juvenile justice matters involving racial and ethnic minorities 2. - c.
+If the commission determines that the proposed rule may have a significant adverse impact on racial and ethnic minorities 2, correctional facilities and services for racial and ethnic minorities, or the adjudication of criminal and juvenile justice matters involving racial and ethnic minorities, 2 and 2the commission 2 notifies the relevant agency of that determination during the public comment period on the proposed rule, the agency shall consult with the commission prior to the adoption of the rule.
+13